HPI-Information-Systems/Metanome/README.md

     </repository>
 </repositories>
 ```

+#### Git Commit Hooks
+The project is using [license-maintainer](https://github.com/NitorCreations/license-maintainer) as Pre-Commit Git Hook to keep the license information in all Java, XML and Python files up to date.
+To use it you have to execute the ```./add_hooks.sh``` shell script which is creating an pre-commit hook symlink to the license-maintainer script.

 ##### Coding style
 The project follows the google-styleguide please make sure that all contributions adhere to the correct format.
 Formatting settings for common ides can be found at: http://code.google.com/p/google-styleguide/
 All files should contain the apache copyright header.
 The header can be found in the ```COPYRIGHT_HEADER``` file.